test-website-template/test-website-template.github.io/content/homepage/work.md

 ---
-title: 'Our Research'
+title: 'Our Research themes are'
 weight: 1
 background: ''
-button: 'Our Research'
+button: 'More about our Research'
 buttonLink: 'research'
 ---

-Our research themes are :

  - Modelling sea-ice and its multi-scale dynamics
  - Learning about the interplay between sea ice and upper ocean dynamics